amtep/ck3-tiger/IDEAS.md

 ## Maps
 * Check resolution and graphics format for all the pngs in map_data
 * Check that `heightmap.png` is not newer than `indirection_heightmap.png` and `packed_heightmap.png`
+* map dimensions should be multiple of 32x32

 ## History
 * bookmarked characters need to have a static COA for their highest landed title, because if it's random it will be blank on the bookmark selection view
 * title history: Warn if one character gets multiple different lieges on the same day
+* warn if a character is born twice or dies twice

 ## Gfx
 * CK3 needs all of its bones to be oriented y+ in rest position